Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings

 Later, \cite{Coviello2017large} were concerned with the generalizability of BNT's findings given that eBay was particularly well-known at the time.
-They replicated an experiment at Edmunds.com similar to that of BNT's at eBay.
+They replicated an experiment at Edmunds.com similar to BNT's at eBay.
 They found the same substitution effect but at a far smaller magnitude: less than half of paid search traffic was recovered through organic search.
-Such an effect suggests that paid search may provide a positive return, but it still points to the substitution effect of paid advertising by organic traffic.
+Such an effect suggests that paid search may provide a positive return, but it still points to substitution of paid advertising with organic traffic.

 \cite{simonov2019competitive} and \cite{golden2017effects} further confirmed \cite{Coviello2017large}'s results.
 Although both studies were primarily focused on understanding how a firm's paid search advertising impacts their competitors' outcomes, their direct results show that paid search is indeed effective but that it crowds out organic traffic to some degree.
 In the case of \cite{golden2017effects}, they noted that paid advertising is approximately 63\% efficient, implying that 37\% of paid advertising is substituted by organic traffic.
 Similarly, \cite{simonov2019competitive} found that paid search ads cannibalized about 37.8\% of a brand's organic search traffic.
 Other studies also examine the impact of search result competition on conversion performance, noting attenuation in performance with increased competition \citep{agarwal2016organic, bhattacharya2021competitive}.